-- 6. The REB/RPC Secretariat shall also issue the weekly statement for VAr charges, to all constituents who have a net drawal/injection of reactive energy under low/high voltage conditions.
-These payment shall also have a high priority and the concerned constituents shall pay the indicated amounts into regional reactive account operated by the RLDC within 10 (ten) days of statement issue.
-The constituents who have to receive the money on account of VAr charges would then be paid out from the regional reactive account, within three (3) working days. - 7.
+- 6. RPC Secretariats shall also issue the weekly statement for VAR charges, to all constituents who have a net drawal/injection of reactive energy under low/high voltage conditions.
+34[These payments shall also have a high priority and the concerned constituents and other regional entities shall pay the indicated amounts into regional reactive pool account operated by the RLDC within 10 (ten) days of statement issue, provided that the Commission may direct any entity other than RLDC to operate the regional reactive pool account.]
+The constituents who have to receive the money on account of VAR charges would then be paid out from the regional reactive pool account, within three (3) working days.] - 7.
 If payments against the above UI and VAr charges are delayed by more than two days, i.e., beyond twelve (12) days from statement issue, the defaulting constituent shall have to pay simple interest @ 0.04% for each day of delay.
 The interest so collected shall be paid to the constituents who had to receive the amount, payment of which got delayed.
-Persistent payment defaults, if any, shall be reported by the RLDC to the Member Secretary, REB/RPC, for initiating remedial action. - 8.
-The money remaining in the regional reactive account after pay-out of all VAr charges upto 31st March of every year shall be utilized for training of the SLDC operators, and other similar purposes which would help in improving/streamlining the operation of the respective regional grids, as decided by the respective REB/RPC from time to time. - 9.
-In case the voltage profile of a regional grid improves to an extent that the total pay-out from the regional VAr charges account for a week exceeds the total amount being paid-in for that week, and if the regional reactive account has no balance to meet the deficit, the pay-outs shall be proportionately reduced according to the total money available in the above account. - 10.
-The RLDC shall table the complete statement of the regional UI account and the regional Reactive Energy account in the REB/RPC's
+Persistent payment defaults, if any, shall be reported by the RLDC to the Member Secretary, RPC, for initiating remedial action. - 8.
+The money remaining in the regional reactive account after pay-out of all VAr charges upto 31st March of every year shall be utilized for training of the SLDC operators, and other similar purposes which would help in improving/streamlining the operation of the respective regional grids, as decided by the respective RPC from time to time. - 9.
+In case the voltage profile of a regional grid improves to an extent that the total pay-out from the regional VAr charges account for a week exceeds the total amount being paid-in for that week, and if the regional reactive account has no balance to meet the deficit, the pay-outs shall be proportionately reduced according to the total money available in the above account.